A History of Africa

 Anyway, upon Alexander's death in 323 B.C., his generals divided the empire between themselves.
 The African portion of it went to another Macedonian, Ptolemy Lagus Soter (Ptolemy I after this).
 Forty years of war between the generals began when Ptolemy went to Syria, supposedly to pay homage to the corpse of Alexander as it was transported to Macedonia for burial.
 Actually he planned more than that; his army seized control of the gleaming carriage and coffin and brought them back to Egypt.
 According to legend, Alexander's body was sealed in a sarcophagus full of honey and buried in Alexandria; his tomb was a tourist attraction until the days of the Roman Empire, then the location was lost, so nobody knows where it is now.(3)

 Alexander's heirs were a mentally retarded half brother, Philip Arrhidaeus, and an infant son, Alexander IV.
-Ptolemy had been a friend of Alexander the Great since childhood, and because he had respect for Alexander's legacy, he did not claim any crown for himself while those two ineffective rulers were alive.
+Ptolemy got to be a general because he had been a friend of Alexander the Great since childhood.
+As a military leader he was only fair -- we have no record of him winning any big battles -- but when it came to economics and politics, he was smarter than his rivals (that's why he chose Egypt, the empire's richest and most stable province, for his home base).
+He also had plenty of respect for Alexander's legacy, enough to keep him from claiming any crown for himself while Alexander's ineffective brother and son were alive.
 Instead, he waited until 305 B.C.; by then Alexander's family had been killed off by multiple assassinations, and his rivals had crowned themselves, too.
 Because he had two major ethnic groups in his realm, Ptolemy had two coronations; first he crowned himself king in front of the Greeks, and later was proclaimed pharaoh in front of the Egyptians.
 He also took the daughter of Nectanebo II as his second wife, to make himself heir of the last pharaoh before Alexander.

 In 301 B.C.
 Ptolemy's most dangerous opponent, Antigonus I, was killed at the battle of Ipsus, and Ptolemy used the occasion to annex Israel, Lebanon and Cyprus.
 After that, Ptolemy wisely chose to sit out the rest of the wars, building up Egypt's strength and becoming one of the few leaders during this time who died peacefully.
 When the fighting ended, around 280 B.C., more than half of Alexander's empire was in the hands of another general, Seleucus.
 Both Seleucus and Ptolemy founded dynasties that lasted more than two hundred years, much of which was spent in ineffective battles over the land between them, now that Seleucus was based in Syria.

 Now back to the narrative.
-Egypt was the richest and most stable province of Alexander's empire; its new rulers were hardheaded businessmen who ran it like a corporation.(4) Because few natives had the skills they needed (the main exception was the priestly class), the Ptolemies brought in more Greeks to help run the land: soldiers to maintain order, land experts to increase agricultural production, and civil servants to staff the administration.
+Egypt's new rulers were hardheaded businessmen who ran it like a corporation.(4) Except for the priestly class, few natives had the skills they needed, so the Ptolemies brought in more Greeks to help run the land: soldiers to maintain order, land experts to increase agricultural production, and civil servants to staff the administration.
 Eventually the Greek population in Egypt reached 300,000, compared with 7 million Egyptians.
 To get more revenue from the land, the Ptolemies claimed a large portion of it for themselves, launched a reclamation project to bring more acres under the plow, and dragged the native farmers into the Iron Age (they had only used stone and bronze tools previously).
 For example, the "Archimedes screw" was invented as a more efficient way to raise water, replacing the shadoofs that had been used for irrigation from time immemorial.
 In the end the Ptolemies succeeded in producing greater harvests than the pharaohs ever had.
 Gold and low-grade emeralds were mined in the eastern desert.
 To handle commerce on the Indian Ocean, Ptolemy II built Berenice (modern Barnis), a seaport on the Red Sea coast at the same latitude as Aswan.
 As trade routes to India and Arabia opened up, merchants came to prefer going between those places and the Mediterranean basin via Berenice, since sea travel was more cost-effective than land travel.
 In fact, during the Middle Ages, when spices from the Far East entered the trade, the Red Sea traffic brought in profits rivaling those of the more famous Silk Road in Central Asia, and this replaced local industries as Egypt's main source of income.

 All this activity required tight supervision, so the Ptolemies also set up the most far-reaching bureaucracy that the world had seen so far.
 Here they were able to enlist the help of Egyptian priests, who were already educated and could keep other Egyptians in line.
 As long as the Ptolemies built and maintained the temples, the priests were kept employed and cooperative, and the country ran efficiently.
 In one of the surviving documents from this era, an official declared that "no one has the right to do what he wants to do, but everything is regulated for the best."(5) Government workers kept enough records to know what most of their subjects were doing, and how wealthy they were, until they got swamped in their own statistics.